BBCI Guwahati Recruitment 2024- Laboratory Technician Vacancy, Job Opening

 Application Fees: N/A

-To apply for the post of Laboratory Technician at Dr B Borooah Cancer Institute (BBCI Guwahati), the candidate should have completed 12th, Diploma from any of the recognized boards or Universities.
+To apply for the post of Laboratory Technician at Dr B Borooah Cancer Institute (BBCI Guwahati), the candidate should have completed 12th Std. in Science and Diploma of One year in Medical Laboratory Institute with one-year experience as a Lab Technician in a large hospital.

-Interested and eligible candidates can apply through the prescribed application form.
-The Applicant needs to send the application form along with relevant documents to Establishment Section of Dr B Borooah Cancer Institute, Copinattr Nagar, Guw.ahati-781016, Assam (2nd Floor, Administrative Block, OPD Building) And Also Send Soft Copy of Application through Email: prismfms@gmail.com.
+Candidate will drop their application in the Application Box kept for the same in the Establishment Section of Dr B Borooah Cancer Institute, Gopinath Nagar, Guwahati-781016, Assam (2nd Floor, Administrative Block, OPD Building).

 Disclaimer: Provided by the Dr B Borooah Cancer Institute (BBCI Guwahati)